A to Z Guide to Web Scraping – All You Need to Know

 How does Web Scraping Work?

 SERP (Search Engine Result Pages) refers to all the pages of results you get whenever you enter an inquiry into a search engine.
-Let’s take Google as a case study.
-Google returns multiple pages of results when you submit a search query, sometimes even up to a hundred.
-These are the SERPs.
-The two types of results that generally appear on a Google SERP are organic search results and paid search results.
+Let’s take Google as a case study. when you submit a search query in Google it returns multiple pages of results.
+These are the SERPs, there are two types of results that generally appear in Google SERP are organic search results and paid search results.

 Furthermore, various elements like ON/OFF page SEO signals and site loading speed have significant benefits for ranking.
 The Page title, page URL, and meta description all appear in organic searches.
 If they believe it to be in great need, Google may occasionally provide links to publications or websites.